Daniel McCarthy (politician)

 Daniel McCarthy (22 January 1883 – 2 March 1957) was an Irish politician.

 He was a member of the Irish Volunteers and took part in the 1916 Easter Rising at the South Dublin Union, where he was severely wounded.
 He was one of the first Sinn Féin members of Dublin Corporation.
 He was interned by the British government in September 1918 and sent to Durham Prison, from where he escaped.

 McCarthy was first elected unopposed to Dáil Éireann as a Sinn Féin Teachta Dála (TD) at the 1921 elections for the Dublin South constituency.
 He subsequently went on to support the Anglo-Irish Treaty, becoming a member of Cumann na nGaedheal when the party was founded.

 McCarthy joined the government of W. T. Cosgrave as Parliamentary Secretary to the President (Chief Whip) in 1922, being the first person to hold that post.
 He served in that post until 1924.

+On 18 March 1924, 40 armed men assembled at Devlin's Hotel in Parnell Street, Dublin.
+Two lorry loads of troops were sent to surround the premises and a standoff developed with the mutineers.
+McCarthy and Joseph McGrath were allowed access as intermediaries.
 He resigned from the Dáil on 30 October 1924 and subsequently retired from politics.

 He was President of the Gaelic Athletic Association from 1921 to 1924.
 He was also a member of Conradh na Gaeilge.
 He later served as deputy governor of Kilmainham Gaol.